nicholaswilde/recipes/docs/reference/measuring.md

 | Yogurt                                                | 1 cup             | 227         | 8           |
 | Zucchini (shredded)                                   | 1 cup             | 142 to 170  | 5 to 6      |

-## A Translation of Old-Fashioned American Measurements
+## :old_key: A Translation of Old-Fashioned American Measurements

 We shouldn’t give up our old measurements entirely.
 There’s too much history and sentiment tied up in them.
 “Butter the size of a walnut” stirs a chord that “28.35g butter” just can’t.
 But where there are no walnuts, we need